-Tuesday, February 14, 2006 #
+Tuesday, February 14, 2006

-Zac Bowling has a post about JavaScript 2.0 [ http://zacbowling.com/blog/2006/02/13/just-cuz/ ] In it he makes a powerful comment "Embedding mono into mozilla might be a solution worth looking into."
-I've been thinking about this quite a bit lately and I think it is something that both the mozilla and mono teams should pursue immediately.
-Mozilla has created a great multi-platform infrastructure that's taking the web by storm.
-However, the low level programming is not main-stream because it's C++ and the high-level XUL+JScript is not powerful enough.
 Adding mono into the mix would give XUL a set of compiled languages, multi-platform runtime and a huge set of usable class libraries.
 This mix would be a great answer to XAML.
 This would be the ultimate solution for true multiplatform applications that use the web infrastructure (NOT THE BROWSER) sensibly and deliver fast and rich client experience.
 I am not a huge fan of using the browser for web applications, i see the whole ASP.NET Atlas and AJAX in general as patches that try to make the browser into something it was never meant to do.
 XUL was a step in the right direction but it needs a lot more support from professional programming languages and environments.

-Friday, December 16, 2005 #
+Friday, December 16, 2005

-ActiveReports usage on the web
+ActiveReports on the web.
+A simple

-ActiveReports report documents have a default title of “ActiveReports Document”.
-Many users do not change that default value and it ends up part of HTML and PDF exports.
-I used this bit of information to see how our customers use ActiveReports on the web.
-A simple google search for the string yielded 10 pages of results.
+google search for the string yielded 10 pages of results.
 In those results, some cool reports that are available on the web as example uses of our popular product.
 Cool.

-Saturday, October 29, 2005 #
+Saturday, October 29, 2005

 wow! it's a been such a long time since I blogged.
 Part of it is beging extremely busy and the other being extremely lazy :)